ms-numpress/ms-numpress/README.md

 	Xpred 	= (X(n) - X(n-1)) + X(n)
 	Xres 	= Xpred - X(n+1)

-The residual `Xres` is then stored, using the same truncated integer repressentation as in Numpress Pic.
+The residual `Xres` is then stored, using the same truncated integer representation as in Numpress Pic.

+The scaling factor can be chosen manually, but the library also contains a function for retrieving the optimal Lin scaling factor for a given data array.
+Since the scaling factor is variable, it is stored as a regular double precision float first in the encoding, and automatically parsed during decoding.

-Truncated integer repressentation
+Truncated integer representation
 ---------------------------------

 This encoding works on a 4 byte integer, by truncating initial zeros or ones.